If you can't trust your memory what can you trust?

 You can find out more about the play here.

-NEWS: A new production of Timeless, with John Rayment once again playing Martin, is being performed in autumn 2020 in London and then touring!
+NEWS: A new production of Timeless, with John Rayment once again playing Martin, is touring in autumn 2020!

 IT'S ALL GOOD